badouralix/coding-best-practices/README.md

 1. Monorepo just works
 1. Multirepo just works

-## Simple ways to answer hard questions
+## RFCs

-1. Do people care about this feature ? -\> Break it, and see who complain.
+1. RFCs are a waste of time.
+You want to know how people feel about something you want to do?
+Do it, and see who complains.
-1. Will this change break prod ? -\> Ship it.
+1. If you have not choice but to write an RFC, make sure it's imprecise enough so that no constructive criticism can be made.

 ## Disclaimer